oriolagobat/Filler-Game-2/README.md

 ## What's new?
 ### Features:
-- Game summaries.
+- Game statistics persisted as summaries.
-- Persistence of game summaries, user can check the history of games.
+- History of game summaries.
 - Queries regarding the summaries to be shown on the history.
 - Spanish translation added to current ones (Catalan and English)
 - Preferences are now stored, so there's no need to reset them each game.